What is SIBO?

 SIBO tests have to be ordered from a doctor.
 Your doctor needs to be registered with us so we can make sure they have the appropriate certification to order SIBO tests, and also so we have a way to reach them to send results when they are done.
 If your doctor needs to register with us, they can visit our website and fill out the provider registration form to receive order forms and other information.

-When your doctor sends in a SIBO Kit Ordering Form (which they will get after they register with us), patients then go to our online web payment portal to pay for the kit and enter shipping information.
+When your doctor sends in a SIBO Kit Ordering Form (which they will get after they register with us), patients then go to our online web payment page to pay for the kit and enter shipping information.

 I decided not to do this test.
 What do I do with the kit?